voidfiles/awesome-rss/README.md

 ## Libraries

-*Various libraries for parsing, and producing feeds*
+*Various libraries for parsing, and producing feeds.*

-* [feedparser](https://pypi.python.org/pypi/feedparser) - (Python) Universal feed parser, handles RSS 0.9x, RSS 1.0, RSS 2.0, CDF, Atom 0.3, and Atom 1.0 feeds
+* [feedparser](https://pypi.org/project/feedparser/) - (Python) Universal feed parser, handles RSS 0.9x and above, CDF, Atom 0.3 and above feeds.
-* [simplepie](http://simplepie.org/) - (PHP) SimplePie is a very fast and easy-to-use feed parser, written in PHP, that puts the 'simple' back into 'really simple syndication
+* [simplepie](http://simplepie.org/) - (PHP) SimplePie is a very fast and easy-to-use feed parser, written in PHP, that puts the 'simple' back into 'really simple syndication.

 # Contributing